Employee Accidents on Tour: What Are Employers Legally Responsible For?

 PRABHAT RANJAN MOHANTY

-Any accident to employee out side work premises does not come under the liability to the employer.
-But, the employee can get compensation, where employer has taken insurance or other wise not.
+Any accident occurring to an employee outside the work premises does not fall under the employer's liability.
+However, the employee may still receive compensation if the employer has taken insurance or has other provisions in place.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute